 Tip: Keep the dashboard open and notice that it will automatically update during the whole process of application development.

 Tip: At any time in the project development, you can add TODO markers that are picked up by the dashboard.
-This means you can use the dashboard as a project management tool the same point where you create a project.
-For example via the File pull-down menu, option New, and Project but you can also click the 'Create a Project' option in the Workspace Dashboard.
+This means you can use the dashboard as a project management tool.

 A Project